Jewish Civilisation, Thought and Culture

 There are no foreign language requirements for undergraduate study as all units of study are conducted in English and use texts in English.
 Study of Hebrew is, however, encouraged in conjunction with JCTC units of study, and a basic knowledge of at least one language associated with the Jewish experience (either Hebrew Classical or Modern, or German) is required for honours and postgraduate study.

 Pathway through the major

-A major in Jewish Civilisation, Thought and Culture requires at least 36 senior credit points including 24 credit points from core units of study and of which 6 must be at 3000 level.
+A major in Jewish Civlisation, Thought and Culture requires at least 36 senior credit points including 24 credit points from core units of study of which 18 must be at 2000 level and 6 must be at 3000 level.